bijanvakili/pyunqlite/README.md

 The project has been tested on the following platforms:

-* Ubuntu Linux v12.04 LTS 64-bit
+* Ubuntu Linux v12.04 LTS 64-bit with GNU gcc
-* Mac OS X Mountain Lion 10.8
+* Mac OS X Mountain Lion 10.8 with LLVM clang
+* Microsoft Windows 7 64-bit with Visual Studio 2012